We’re experts in bringing our unique New Zealand stories to life to enhance our global reputation.

 Amy is a senior brand, marketing and communications professional, who is an advocate of using storytelling and world-class creative to shift perceptions and enhance consideration.
 She brings a broad perspective having worked in the public and private sectors for global organisations in the UK and New Zealand.

-As the Director of Marketing, Amy is responsible for leading marketing and communications for New Zealand Story and for ensuring operational excellence and alignment across a broad range of functions.
+As the Director of Marketing and Communications, Amy is responsible for leading all of the marketing and communications for New Zealand Story and for ensuring operational excellence and alignment across a broad range of functions.

 Amy is also a member of the Board of Trustees for the Starship Foundation and is passionate about providing healthcare equity for all New Zealand children, particularly in Māori and Pacific communities.